LassiRopponen/gym-tracker-sql/README.md

 ### How to run

-Needs a C/C++ compiler and Make.
-The makefile uses GCC by default but this can be changed with the CXX and CC flags.
+Needs a C/C++ compiler and CMake.

-Build:
-`make`

-Run:
-`build/gym_tracker`

-Tested with GCC 14.2.0 and Make 4.4.1.
+To build the program, in the build directory, run:

+`cmake ..`

+`cmake --build .`

+Then run the executable called `gym-tracker`.
+Most likely it will be in the build directory or, if using MSVC, in build/Debug.